RaphisDev/Facelinked/README.md

 sudo apt-get install awscli -y aws configure

-# Now switch to your local Backend directory
+# Now switch to your Backend directory on a local terminal
 # Configure the application.properties file in facelinked/src/main/resources/

 # Build the backend